the-kids-network/impact-capture-form/README.md

 ```
 Log::info($message);
 ```
-The logs can be found in the storage/logs directory.
+The logs can be found in the storage/<env>/logs directory.

 ### Debug Bar
-In the .env file set:
+In the .env.local file set:

 ```
 APP_DEBUG=true